jacinator/CoordPy/readme.md

 points, provided by ``get_distance``, is less than the value of ``marks``.
 If that is the case, you will reach your destination regardless and the destination coordinates are returned.

+## Get all steps

+CoordPy allows you to retrieve a list of all the steps between two points, if you want the entire list for something.
+This is accomplished in ``coordpy.utils.get_all_steps``.
+By giving this function two sets of coordinates it will calculate all the steps between the the two points.

+## Integer specific

+Not everyone will want their pathing to be in floats.
+This is totally fine and CoordPy has that functionality built into it.
+The file ``coordpy.utils`` has an alternative function ``get_int_step`` that simply rounds the output of ``get_step`` to the nearest whole integer.

+``get_all_steps`` also allows ``get_int_step`` to be passed into it in order to get the entire list of steps rounded to the nearest integers.